-3. CONTAMINANT OF POTENTIAL CONCERN AND ASSOCIATED GUIDELINES
+3. CONTAMINANT OF CONCERN AND ASSOCIATED GUIDELINES

-The only contaminant of potential concern is processed natural uranium (i.e., uranium that has been separated from the other naturally occurring members of the uranium and actinium decay series).
-In natural uranium, the U-234, U-235, and U-238 isotopes are present in their naturally occurring ratios.
-The naturally occurring activity ratios of U-234/U-235/U-238 are 1.0/0.05/1.0, respectively.
+The only contaminant of concern is processed natural uranium (i.e., uranium that has been separated from the other naturally occurring members of the uranium and actinium decay series).
+In natural uranium, the U-234, U-235, and U-238 isotopes are present in there naturally occurring ratios.
+The activity ratios of U-234/U-235/U-238 are 1.0/0.05/1.0, respectively.

-The uranium is due to past operation by Dow and Mallinckrodt in support of the Atomic Energy Commission (AEC).
-Any other hazardous substances or pollutants or contaminants that may be present on any part of the Madison Site are beyond the scope of FUSRAP and can not be addressed under this program.
+Uranium is the only contaminant of potential concern due to past operation by Dow and Mallinckrodt in support of the Atomic Energy Commission.
+Any other hazardous substances or pollutants or contaminants that may be present on any part of this site are beyond the scope of FUSRAP and can not be addressed under this program.
 The facility has also processed thorium under U.S. Nuclear Regulatory Commission (NRC) and, more recently, State of Illinois licenses.
-Several items containing thorium and small amounts of thorium in dust samples were noted in Building 6 by the ORNL survey; however, the presence of thorium in such relatively small quantities was not expected to adversely impact this survey.
-This thorium is the result of processing of magnesium-thorium alloys and is beyond the scope of the FUSRAP program.
-Various standards and guidance values were used during the RI to assure that adequate data would be collected.
+Several items containing thorium and small amounts of thorium in dust samples were noted in